glsmith7/fantasy_books/README.md

 ## Version 1.1.3
 * Restructured folders for further expansion
-* turned logging level to CRITICAL
+* turned logging level down to CRITICAL
-* update requirements.txt file
+* updated requirements.txt file
 * correct default save location to avoid absolute pathway?
 Hopefully solves https://github.com/glsmith7/fantasy_books/issues/9.
+* popups if file not exist to avoid infinite loop
+* check for absent master file when reseting master file to avoid FileNotFound infinite loop.
+* give option to create new, blank master file if it is not found.
+Values in master_books_settings.yaml reset to zero in this case.